 It is safe to handle any type of solid material up to 122°F (50°C).
 Plastic enclosures, such as this, are safe at even hotter temperatures.

-The ZMI zPower Turbo 65W USB-C PD should be on everyone’s short list when looking for a 45W, 60W, or 65W USB-C PD charger.
+The ZMI zPower Turbo 65W USB-C PD should be on everyone’s shortlist when looking for a 45W, 60W, or 65W USB-C PD charger.
 It offers equal or better output, in a smaller and often cheaper bundle.
-Especially against chargers which don’t include a USB-C cable.
-It is even cheaper than many 30W chargers, making it a valid choice if you value cost over size.
+Especially against chargers that don’t include a USB-C cable.
+It is even cheaper than many 30W chargers, making it a valid choice if you value cost oversize.
 It is a single port charger.
 So if you need multi-port a lot of its benefits may not be worth it to you.

-It shines with laptops, especially mid size models.
-It full supports any MacBook model up to 13-inch in size.
+It shines with laptops, especially mid-size models.
+It fully supports any MacBook model up to 13-inch in size.
 And works with a 15-inch MacBook in many conditions.
-It offers the same performance of any 30-65W laptop charger.
+It offers the same performance as any 30-65W laptop charger.
 In a smaller and lighter package.

 Buy if you:

 - Need a 45W, 60W, or 65W USB-C PD wall charger and USB-C cable

 - Want Quick Charge support for your phone